Amaguk2023/Pyspark_Spotify_ETL/README.md

 **Extras**

 - To verify that your scheduled job is running, change the crontab time to "* * * * *"
+- In case you don't want your scope to be recently played trackss, check this list "https://developer.spotify.com/documentation/general/guides/scopes/"